Turhan Bey: Death

 Turhan died on 30 September 2012 from Parkinson's disease.
 He was cremated at Feuerhalle Simmering, where his ashes are buried next to his mother's.

 In popular culture

 In the 1948 Warner Brothers "Merrie Melodies" cartoon, "A-lad-in-His Lamp", a map of the Bagdad area appears.
 On the map, there is a geographic feature called "Turhan Bay".

 Turhan Bey's long absence from Hollywood was referenced in the first part of the 1969 Get Smart episode "To Sire, with Love".
 Maxwell Smart claims that after appearing in an unspecified movie involving mummies, Bey was cursed, and his career never recovered.

 In a 1980 episode of Alice titled "Dog Day Evening", Vera uses Turhan Bey's name in a rhyming game.

 In a season three episode of M*A*S*H, titled "Bombed," Henry Blake, after losing the first good toothbrush he's received in six months, laments that he had teeth like Turhan Bey while using it.

+In the Hogan's Heroes episode "The Battle Of Stalag 13" (1966, Season 2, Episode 5), Hogan enlists Klink's secretary Hilda's help in signaling for Plan X; telling her "part of which includes a free autographed photo of Turhan Bey".